Karl Stollery: Playing career

 Stollery played minor junior hockey in his hometown for the Camrose Kodiaks of the Alberta Junior Hockey League.
-In his four seasons with the Kodiaks from 2004 to 2008, Stollery helped clinch the championship and Doyle Cup on three occasions and was a two-time AJHL South All-Star, captaining in his second appearance.
+In his four seasons with the Kodiaks from 2004 to 2008, he helped clinch the championship and Doyle Cup on three occasions and was a two-time AJHL South All-Star, captaining in his second appearance.

 Stollery committed to a collegiate career, with Merrimack College of the Hockey East.
 In his freshman season in 2008–09, he played in all 34 games and led the defence in scoring with 16 points to be the lone defenceman named to the Hockey East All-Rookie team.
 In addition to his impact on the ice, Stollery was selected to the Hockey East All-Academic Team.
-He followed up in his Sophomore season, by again leading the defence in scoring and appearing in every game for the Warriors.
-With a second consecutive All-Academic berth, an undrafted Stollery showed his offensive ability and also a surprising physical all-round game, to be invited to the Atlanta Thrashers NHL rookie camp.
+He followed up in his sophomore season by again leading the defence in scoring and appearing in every game for the Warriors.
+With a second consecutive All-Academic berth, an undrafted Stollery showed his offensive ability and also a surprising physical all-round game, and was invited to the Atlanta Thrashers NHL rookie camp.

-As a Junior, Stollery produced a career high 27 points during the 2010–11 season, placing second among Hockey East defencemen and earning a selection to the HE All-Tournament Team and All-Conference honourable mention.
+As a junior, Stollery produced a career high 27 points during the 2010–11 season, placing second among Hockey East defencemen and earning a selection to the HE All-Tournament Team and an All-Conference honourable mention.
 He was subsequently announced as Merrimack's captain for his senior year prior to the 2011–12 season.
-With 21 points in 37 games and a place in the Hockey East Second All-Star team, Stollery completed his career as the Warriors leading defensive scorer in each year.
-Having never missed a collegiate game, Stollery also became Merrimack's All-time leader in games played with 145.
+With 21 points in 37 games and a place in the Hockey East Second All-Star team, Stollery completed his career as the Warriors' leading defensive scorer in each year.
+Having never missed a collegiate game, he also became Merrimack's All-time leader in games played, with 145.

 Upon the conclusion of his collegiate career, Stollery was signed to an amateur try-out contract with the Lake Erie Monsters of the American Hockey League on March 24, 2012.
-He tallied his first professional goal in his third game on March 29, in a 4–3 shoot-out victory over the Houston Aeros and appeared in the final 9 games of Lake Erie's season to score 7 points.
-With his offensive ability able to show through on the powerplay he was then signed to a one-year AHL contract with the Monsters for the following season.
+He tallied his first professional goal in his third game on March 29, in a 4–3 shoot-out victory over the Houston Aeros.
+He appeared in the final nine games of Lake Erie's season, to score seven points.
+With his offensive ability showing through on the powerplay, he was signed to a one-year AHL contract with the Monsters for the following season.